-The Point Roberts Water District No. 4 did forty-six (46) coli form bacteria tests for the year 2010.
+Coliform Bacteria Testing: The Point Roberts Water District No. 4 did fifty-two (52) coliform bacteria tests for the year 2013.
+The presence of coliform bacteria in any sample would be considered a failed test.
+All test results for the District were satisfactory and there were no failures.
 The Washington State Department of Health determines the minimum number of samples required based on the population that is served.
-Two (2) samples per month are required by the State during the months of January through May and from September through December; however, the Point Roberts Water District completed four (4) samples during this time period.
-When the population increases from June through August, five (5) samples per month are submitted for testing.
+Two (2) samples per month are required by the State during the months of January through May and from September through December; however, the District completed four (4) samples during this time period.
+When the population increases from June thru August, five (5) samples per month are submitted for testing.